auth0/docs/articles/clients/client-types.md

 All of these grants require clients to authenticate by specifying their client ID and secret when calling the token endpoint.

-Since confidential clients are capable of holding secrets, you can choose to have ID tokens issued to them that have been signed in one of two ways:
+Since confidential clients are capable of holding secrets, you can choose to have ID Tokens issued to them that have been signed in one of two ways:

 * Symmetrically using their client secret (`HS256`)
 * Asymmetrically using a private key (`RS256`)